 The discussion section of the lab is required only for the Ph.D. students and your participation will affect your grade.
 Participation will also be a binary score for each lab.
 You will either be judged to have read the material and contributed to the discussion or not.
-The discussion section only effects the Ph.D. students grades.
+If you do not attend the discussion section and are not a Ph.D. student, there is no effect upon your grade.